gyorilab/emmaa/README.md

 ## Installation
 The primary dependency of EMMAA is INDRA which can be installed using pip.
-Depending on the application, third-party dependencies of INDRA may need to be installed and configures manually.
+Depending on the application, third-party dependencies of INDRA may need to be installed and configured manually.